Of Lambs and Kings

 “True enough.
 But tender as these lambs are, they’re born for one thing – dying in Temple service.
 This child’s nothing like that.
 He has something grand in his future—something that will change the world, I’ll wager.
 Why else would angels go to the trouble of appearing to such as us?
 He’ll not be like these poor beasts, shoved through the crowds and feeling the rough hands of sinners lay their guilt on his shoulders.”

-“True enough, Benjamin.
+“Also true, Benjamin.
 He’ll not feel the warm flow of life trickling out as the knife pierces them the way our lambs will.
 He’s more likely to be a shepherd than a sheep,” Reuben said, backing out of the stable with his lamb in tow.

 Once outside, he set the little fur ball down.
 “There now.
 Off you go.
 No animals in the stable this night.”
 The lamb scuttled off to his mother as Reuben stretched and yawned in the crisp night air.
 “We’d best take over watching the sheep for Eli and give him a chance to come see the babe.
 He’ll be wondering what’s taken us so long.”